GovTechSG/TechBiz-Documentation/pricing-calculator.md

 1b. *If you are subscribing to an SGTS Product*:

-- During your onboarding flow, select the specific product you wish to subscribe to.
+- Select the same product as the one you are onboarding to.

 2. Select a specific plan and indicate the desired quantity.